 Thankfully there was no rain and the troublesome DVD player settled down nicely after we prayed over it.
 The singing was good.
 I remember as a kid attending with family when we were visiting my grandparents and the congregation singing with Ms. Lillie playing the piano.
 She had played the old pump organ for years before she decided it was time for a piano (likely because it is a bit of a marathon to play a pump organ) and bought one and donated it.
 Singing was good then too.
 Or maybe it is just me feeling at home and at peace.
 Or maybe I’m just getting old and sentimental.
 The latter is okay, I’m not ready to admit the former.
 At least now we had the benefit of air conditioning and ceiling fans.
 I remember those ever-present paper fans with advertising on them (funeral homes, hardware stores, etc.) that moved the warm, humid air when I was a kid.

 The church has a new pastor and there are plans to continue a focus on documenting the church’s history and place in the Okaloosa County and Florida panhandle history, as well as extend the cemetery onto some new property the church recently acquired and being more active at Stewart Cemetery and working with the community and the property owner to clean up the Old Yellow River Cemetery (commonly known as the black cemetery) well back toward the river.
-Those 18 or so souls were mostly members of the early church and their final resting place needs some attention.
+Those 18 or so souls were members of the early church or community members of color that could not be buried elsewhere and their final resting place needs some attention.
 And we are moving toward putting the pieces together to apply for a historical marker for the church.

 At one point, as I wiped some perspiration from my forehead I looked back toward my grandfather’s grave and smiled.
 There were several times this past year when the book project was particularly trying that I could hear him encouraging me to stay with it.
 I’m glad I did.
 Now we have some new exciting projects coming up.
 He would be pleased.
 Stay tuned.